This page describes how to use Python's rpy2 package to run R and Python code in the same notebook.

 Select Open JupyterLab for the R instance that you want to open.

 Select File -> New -> Notebook.
 Select the Python 3 kernel for your new notebook.
-You can also create a Python notebook using the Launcher.

 Select File -> Rename notebook and change the name of the untitled notebook to something meaningful, such as "rpy2.ipynb."